GraphiaX/GraphiaX/CONTRIBUTING.md

 ## Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Atom, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for GraphiaX, including completely new features and minor improvements to existing functionality.